SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Analysis

 Furthermore, SSR-Zero-7B substantially outperforms models with the same backbone trained using external LLM judges of the same size.
 This indicates that, during SSR training, improvements in translation capability may simultaneously enhance a model's judgment ability.

+\ywj{ \paragraph{Why does self-rewarding work?} An intuitive concern is that a model with weak translation capabilities should produce unreliable evaluation scores.
+However, we argue that the base model is not inherently weak in capability, but rather unaligned.
+As shown in Table~\ref{tab:exp:fewshot}, the backbone already demonstrates strong translation potential under few-shot prompting, confirming that the capability exists latently.
+SSR effectively unlocks this potential by using the model's internal judge to provide informative reward signals for RL training.
+Additionally, GRPO computes advantages via group-level reward normalization, making training depend on relative rankings within a batch rather than absolute scores, which provides robustness to noisy self-judgments.
+The convergence of SSR-Zero-3B (Table~\ref{tab:exp:opensource}) -- a smaller model with weaker judging capability -- further supports this.
+Nonetheless, a quantitative diagnostic of judge--external metric disagreement remains a valuable direction for future work. }

-\subsection{RQ2: Reference vs. Referenceless Rewarding}
+\subsection{RQ3: Reference vs. Referenceless Rewarding}

 We further examine the influence of reference translations on reward signals and their subsequent impact on MT performance.
-Specifically, we introduce a variant of SSR-Zero that includes a reference translation in the judge prompt.
+Specifically, we introduce a variant of SSR-Zero that includes a reference translation in the judge prompt\ywj{, denoted as ``Ablation: w/ ref'' in Table~\ref{tab:exp:vs_external}}.
 The reference translation is obtained using the original target sentence from the training dataset.
 We use the same setting for LLM-as-a-judge baselines.

 \paragraph{Results} As shown in Table \ref{tab:exp:vs_external}, the trained reference-based RM (COMET) and referenceless RM (COMETKIWI) yield similar results.
 For LLM-based external judges, explicitly providing reference translations typically leads to slightly higher performance compared to the reference-less setting.
 In self-reward training, the use of reference translations marginally improves performance in ZH $\rightarrow$ EN translation (from 87.37 to 87.73, +0.4\%), but lowers the results for EN $\rightarrow$ ZH translation (from 86.39 to 85.25, -1.3\%).
-In general, introducing reference translations to different reward methods does not consistently improve the model's performance, except when using external LLMs as judges.
-In particular, the addition of external references does not provide significant performance gains for SSR.
+In general, introducing reference translations to different reward methods does not consistently improve the model's performance, except when using external LLMs as judges. \ywj{In particular, external references do not provide significant gains for SSR.}